 "26 miles across the sea..." from a very famous song "Santa Catalina is waiting for you and me".
 This rugged island about 26 miles from the port of Long Beach is one of the channel islands off the coast of California.
 It is the only island in the chain with any development (the others are all natural preserve areas and access is tightly regulated ).
 During the 1920's Catalina was a major destination for wealthy Angelinos and boasts a small port, casino, dance house etc. It was originally developed by William Wrigley (the chewing gum magnate), but is now owned by the state and there is a little amount of land in private hands.
 I have lived in the Los Angeles area for almost 50 years, and I have yet to visit this area.
 At this time it is not a major tourist attraction.
 The fish is known as a "flying fish".
 The fish jump out of the water and can fly for about 100 yards above the water.
 Sometimes they even land in the boat.

 Many more California spoons are shown in various exhibits in this museum.
-The orange exhibit and the palm tree exhibit also have many California spoons.
+The orange exhibit and the palm tree exhibit also have many California spoons as do the gemstone exhibit.

 haven't had enough California History, you can